 - Double vision

-Our doctors perform a minimally invasive, small-incision cataract surgery called phacoemulsification.
+Our doctors perform a minimally invasive, small-incision cataract surgery using a technique called phacoemulsification.
 During this procedure, a tiny incision is made in the eye making room for a small ultrasonic probe.
 This probe breaks up, or emulsifies, the cloudy lens into tiny pieces.
 The lens pieces are then suctioned out through the probe.
+A femtosecond laser may in some cases assist in making the incisions and breaking up the cataract.

 The cornea is the clear covering in the front of the eye which bends, or refracts, light rays as they enter the eye.
 For clear vision to occur, the cornea must have the correct shape and clarity to focus incoming light rays precisely on the retina at the back of the eye.
 When the cornea becomes cloudy or misshapen from injury, infection or disease, transplantation may be recommended to replace it.